openstack-infra/system-config/doc/source/jeepyb.rst

 listed dependencies into a virtualenv, inspecting the resulting installed package set, and then downloading all of the second-level (and further) dependencies.
-Essentially, the mirror is built by introspection and contains the full set of depedencies needed whether they are explicitly listed or not.
+Essentially, the mirror is built by introspection and contains the full set of dependencies needed whether they are explicitly listed or not.

 Admin tasks